jrhawley/seneviratne-xu-2019/Results/2018-10-31_filtered-peaks/README.md

 I then counted the number of reads that align to the peaks filtered at various thresholds via `qsub count-reads-in-peaks.sh`.
 The result is also stored in `Counts/mapped-reads.tsv`.
+My first attempt at this may have underestimated the true percentage of reads in peaks because I filtered the X, Y, M, and non-canonical chromosomes, but did not filter those chromosomes from the mapped read counts.
+This has since been updated and corrected for, making use of `hg38-chrom-sizes.bed`, which was downloaded on 2018-11-08 from https://github.com/igvteam/igv/blob/master/genomes/sizes/hg38.chrom.sizes.

 We get the following percentages for reads called within peaks (generated via `Rscript plot-reads-in-peaks.R`):